pat-earl/faculty-page/src/teaching/2021-2022/223-adv-sci-program/hw/hw3.md

 ## Data Formats

 **Due:**
-: Sunday Feb 28, 2021

-The purpose of this assignment is to extract a small subset of information from one file format and write it out as another.
+: Friday, March 4th

+**Purpose:**
+: Usage of Python Standard Library Modules
+: Understanding of the CSV and JSON file formats

 ## Description

 You are to use the file named `netflix_titles.csv` which is from the [Netflix Movies and TV Shows](https://www.kaggle.com/shivamb/netflix-shows) dataset hosted on Kaggle.
-You'll be converting this file to the *JSON* data format, extracting a small subset of the information found within it.
+This file will be converted from the CSV file format into JSON.

 The file can be downloaded here: [[materials/netflix_titles.csv]]

-These are the data processing steps:
+Your program will complete the following data processing steps:

 1. Read the data using the Python *CSV* library.
 2. Retrieve the subset of content that have "TV Show" in the type field.